 In January 2001, we commenced construction of Fab 2, our new advanced wafer fab adjacent to Fab 1 in Migdal Haemek.
-Fab 2 offers IC manufacturing services utilizing advanced materials and a

-0.18-micron process technology we licensed from Toshiba.
+Fab 2 offers IC manufacturing services utilizing advanced materials and a 0.18-micron process technology we licensed from Toshiba.
 We have also licensed 0.13-micron process technology from Motorola, which we are developing and expect to offer in the future.
 The overall clean room area in Fab 2 is approximately 100,000 square feet.
-We began volume production at Fab 2 during the third quarter of 2003, and production capacity as of November 30, 2003 was 7,000 wafer starts per month.
-By year end we anticipate that Fab 2 will have production capacity of 8,500 wafer starts per month, and we currently expect to have production capacity ranging between 13,000 and 15,000 wafer starts per month by the end of 2004.
-We expect the production ramp to be completed by the end of 2006, at which time Fab 2 is expected to have the capacity to produce 33,000 wafer starts per month.
+When the ramp-up of production is completed, we expect that Fab 2 will have a capacity of up to 33,000 200-mm wafer starts per month.
 We currently expect that the total cost of the construction, equipping of the facility and ramp-up of the manufacturing line will be approximately \$1.5 billion, of which approximately \$824 million has been expended through September 30, 2003.
 The land on which Fab 2 is located is subject to a long-term lease from the Israel Lands Authority that expires in 2049.

 Since 2000, we have invested significantly in the purchase of fixed assets, primarily in connection with the construction of Fab 2, technology advancement and capacity expansion.
 For the nine-month period ended September 30, 2003, capital expenditures for the purchase of plant and equipment were approximately \$135 million before related Investment Center grants of \$24 million.
-Capital expenditures in fiscal 2002, 2001 and 2000 were approximately \$209 million, \$336 million and \$64 million, before related Investment Center grants of \$37 million, \$67 million and \$21 million, respectively.
+Capital expenditures in fiscal 2002, 2001 and 2000 were approximately \$209 million, \$36 million and \$64 million, before related Investment Center grants of \$37 million, \$67 million and \$21 million, respectively.